cheremukhin23/Lawn-Mower/README.markdown

 ### Description
 To avoid collisions between mowers, I assumed that every mower should be removed from the lawn after execution of its command set.
-Also all input checks are omitted and mower just do nothing in case of unsupported command.
+Also some input checks are omitted and mower just do nothing in case of unsupported command.
 To run tests use **npm test** command
 To run tests case from the challenge use **npm start** command